Skip to content

 - echo "Read content from cache"

-Click Save, which will automatically trigger the CI/CD process and push the results to the configured webhook URL.
+Click Save, which automatically triggers CI/CD.
+Once triggered, it sends the process through the webhook to the previously configured webhook address.

 View Webhook Push Records